dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

     cd C:\\AzFilesHybrid
     ```

+5. Install the Az PowerShell module

+    ```
+    if ($PSVersionTable.PSEdition -eq 'Desktop' -and (Get-Module -Name AzureRM -ListAvailable)) {
+    Write-Warning -Message ('Az module not installed.
+Having both the AzureRM and ' + 'Az modules installed at the same time is not supported.')
+    } else {
+    Install-Module -Name Az -AllowClobber -Scope CurrentUser
+    }
+    ```

 6. Install the AzFilesHybrid module.

     ```
     .\\CopyToPSPath.ps1
     ```

-8. Import the AzFilesHybrid module
+7. Import the AzFilesHybrid module

     ```
     Import-Module -Name AzFilesHybrid
     ```

-10. Sign in with an account that meets the prerequisites.
+8. Sign in with an account that meets the prerequisites.

     ```
     Connect-AzAccount
     ```

-12. Create the following PowerShell variables.
+9. Create the following PowerShell variables.

     ```